wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 If you're using WordPress download our plugin at <a href='http://goo.gl/bdgOLN'>http://goo.gl/bdgOLN</a>.

-**What if I don’t know how to handle code?**
+**Do I need to to handle code?**

-If you're not comfortable around code and if we've failed to help you with our tutorials, we strongly recommend using one of our plugins.
+If you're not comfortable around code and if we've failed to help you with our tutorials, we strongly recommend using one of our plugins (<a href='http://getsocial.io/tutorials/wordpress'>check them here</a>).

 We've developed a social sharing plugin focused on content, specifically on **Wordpress** websites which you can download at: <a class='link_only' href='http://goo.gl/bdgOLN'>http://goo.gl/bdgOLN</a>.

 **Do you provide free support?
 How much does it cost?**

 GetSocial provides **FREE and quick support** for all its users, free or paid.
-We give priority to PRO user requests but all tickets get answered.
+We give priority to paid customers' requests but all tickets get answered.
 Our support is not outsourced and it is provided by everyone in the team, from the CEO to the designer.
 We try to get back at you, during business days, in less than 24 hours (although we are quite fast answering every ticket).

 **What is included in the free plan?**

-The free plan has a set of social media tools that can help you increase your traffic and conversions.
-You'll have access to our social sharing bars (horizontal, floating and native) and also to dark social sharing tracking.
-You can also create your own conversions to see how social is driving your business.
+The free plan has a set of social media tools that can help you increase your traffic, shares and follows.
+You'll have access to our social sharing bars (horizontal, floating and native), custom facebook shares and also to our welcome bar.

-Included in the free package is also our basic social analytics panel.
-This will give you a brief understanding on how many visits and shares you have.
-Please notice that some of the abovementioned features have some customization options which are reserved to our PRO users.
+Included in the free package is also our basic 'Most Shared Pages' panel.
+This will give you a brief understanding which pages are getting more shares on your website and in which networks.
+Please notice that some of the abovementioned features have some customization options which are reserved to our paid users.
 These include: color, shape & twitter handle.

 **Are there any short codes available?**